myosyn/Nabi/docs/CONTRIBUTING.md

 * What it does
 * Why we should add it

-Based on this, we will ask the two owners (@euphorxa & @vispin) for their opinions.
+Based on this, we will ask the two owners for their opinions.
 If they accept, the pull request will be merged into the repository.
 If not, it will be closed, and the feature won't be merged into the repository.

 Also, if there are any issues that have the label `Feature` on it, these pull requests have higher priority over the rest, primarily because we absolutely need these features completed as soon as possible to help the development of the bot.

 The main reason behind this system is to find out who would be a large help with the development of Nabi,